 Are Catahoula German Shepherd Mixes Easy To Train?

 For the right person, a Catahoula German Shepherd mix can be incredibly easy to train.
 This is thanks to their intelligence.
-The catch is that are going to have to know what you are doing and you need to be consistent in your training, as these mixed-breed dogs can be hard to manage if not properly trained.
+The catch is that you going to have to know what you are doing, and you need to be consistent in your training, as these mixed-breed dogs can be hard to manage if not properly trained.

 Luckily, Catahoula German Shepherd mixes are very eager to learn and to please their handler, and once you get the basics down – these pups learn fast!
 It is a good idea to continue training throughout the dog’s life, as it also serves as excellent mental stimulation.